 Left over bananas are always around my place because my family never seem to want to eat the whole bunch before they become over ripe so luckily I’ve been able to experiment quite a bit with banana recipes.
-This has been one I’ve not changed in ages!
+This has been one that I’ve not changed in ages :).

 The muffins are super moist and delicious, and they come together so quickly.
-The batter is also perfect for adding things to it like nuts or chocolate chips.
-You can even swirl some Nutella or peanut butter into the batter too.
+The batter is nice and thick and is perfect for adding things to it like nuts or chocolate chips.
+You can even swirl in some Nutella or peanut butter too.

-The trick to getting the tops this beautiful is to fill the cupcake cups all the way to the tops with batter (picture below) and start baking the muffins at a higher heat for a few minutes then lower the heat and bake until they are cooked through. (see recipe card for full instructions).
+The trick to getting muffin tops this beautiful is to fill the cupcake cups all the way to the tops with batter.
+Start baking the muffins at a higher heat (200C) for a few minutes then lower the heat (180C) and continue to bake until they are cooked through. (see recipe card for full instructions).

-Of course another must, and this goes for all banana recipes, is to ensure that your bananas are very over ripe.
+Of course another must, and this goes for all banana recipes, is to ensure that your bananas are very ripe.
 Pick the ones that are all brown and spotted because that is what makes that perfect texture and flavour in your muffins, cakes or cupcakes.
 Using over-ripe bananas also adds a natural sweetness so you won’t need to add much more sugar to sweeten the muffins.